TakeScoop/kubectl-exec-forward/README.md

 ## Administration

-Administrators can store complex behavior in Kubernetes pod annotations, allowing users to run a single `kubectl` to interact with remote resources.
+Administrators can store complex behavior in Kubernetes pod annotations, allowing users to run a single `kubectl` command to interact with remote resources.

 ### Lifecycle